abdh01h/book-borrower/README.md

 cp .env.example .env
 ```

-5. Create a new database with your_database_name.
+5. Create a new database with your_database_name, your_database_username and your_database_password.

 ```bash
 DB_CONNECTION=mysql